Anandshrey/Multimodal-classification-for-Parkinson-Disease/README.md

 A Late Fusion approach was used to combine the two modalities and build a multi-modal classifier
 ![LateFusion](https://github.com/user-attachments/assets/400e43e8-b1d0-49ca-be6b-8c5a92edcb65)

+## Requirements
+If running in a local environment, the following command can be used to install the required packages: pip install -r requirements.txt

 ## Sections
 - Reading Tabular Data
 - Build and Test a Gradient Descent model to classify Tabular data